jgrabovschi/blockchain-project/README.md

 ## Main Issues and Challenges

 - The algorithm and password to create the signature is exposed on this repo, so it's not that secure.
-- You need to run all of the nodes that are on the HOSTS array (in the *client*, *client-bad* and *synch.py* files), it won't work correctly if you don't.
+- You need to run all of the nodes that are on the HOSTS array (in the *client*, *client-bad* and *synch.py* files), it won't work correctly if you don't run all of them.
 That is because the platform doesn't have a Node Discovery algorithm.